 Take customer connection to a whole new level: “LiveEngage identifies those more likely to need a chat and sends them a personalized invitation.
 Others who just need a quick and easy answer, for example, will see different types of engagements — such as banners, panels, toasters, etc. — to help them in the right direction.”

-Features include multiple language support, an analytics dashboard and the ability to update and optimize on the fly.
+Features: Multiple language support, an analytics dashboard and the ability to update and optimize on the fly.

-4. Helpjuice (knowledge base)
+4. Helpjuice (Knowledge base)

 “Get fewer support emails & more happy customers.
 Helpjuice is easy-to-use knowledge base software that guarantees 50 percent less support emails and more happy customers.”